ananthapadmanabhan18/Lock_in_Amplifier_with_ExpEyes/README.md

 <h2> Experiments with SEELab/Expeyes </h2>

-Here we are using the ExpEYES/SEELab alond with its python interface/Library to build a low cost lock in amplifier.
+Here we are using the ExpEYES/SEELab along with its python interface/Library to build a low cost lock in amplifier.
 The main experiemnts done using this setup are its calibration, Measurement of Low Resistance, and CV profiling of the Solar Cell.

 <h2> Repository Structure </h2>